 Shaped by hand, by eye and by years of experience

 At Fiennes Classics we’ve had the privilege of working on some of the rarest and most beautiful cars ever made – from Rolls-Royce Silver Ghosts and Phantoms, through to Bentley 3.5L and 4.5L, plus a full range of other classics, with bodies originally created by individual coachbuilders.
-This means that there’s a handcrafted touch to every single body and it’s the job of our panel craftsmen to recreate those original lines using authentic sheet material, hand craftsmanship blended with an in-depth knowledge of the marques and how they were originally made.
+This means that there’s a handcrafted touch to every single body and it’s the job of our classic car bodywork specialists and panel craftsmen to recreate those original lines using authentic sheet material, hand craftsmanship blended with an in-depth knowledge of the marques and how they were originally made.

 A flat sheet of metal is our blank canvas

 The classic car panel fabrication process starts with a flat sheet of aluminium or steel, depending on what the original was made from or the customers wishes.
 Following best practice, our panel craftsmen start at the front of the vehicle from the door shuts and scuttle, working backwards shaping each new panel to be in perfect unison with the lines and form of the original.
 This classic car panel restoration work is done by a combination of eye, knowledge, experience and constant measurement.
 Of course, given the unique original build, these panels are often not the same on either side of the car, so the golden rule is “if it looks right, it is right” but only when that judgement is made through the trained eye of the expert panel craftsman.